-Charlie Grimm and Verlon Walker are named to the Cubs' colleges of coaches.
+Charlie Grimm and Verlon Walker are named to the Cubs' college of coaches.
 Using this system, a different coach will manage the team each month during the season.

 At the age of 42, Gaylord Perry signs a one-year contract with Atlanta.
 The future Hall of Famer will compile an 8-9 record while posting a 3.96 ERA for the fifth-place Braves.

 Orioles legend and perennial Gold Glover Brooks Robinson becomes the 14th player to be elected to the Hall of Fame in his first year of eligibility.
 The BBWAA also selects right-hander Juan Marichal, former ace of the Giants and the all-time winningest pitcher from Latin America.

 The Padres sign closer Rich 'Goose' Gossage as a free agent.
 During his four seasons in San Diego, the right-handed reliever will win 25 games with an average just shy of 21 saves per season and will help the Friars reach their first-ever World Series this year.

 Willie Stargell, who played his entire 21-year career with the Pirates, is the only person elected to the Baseball Hall of Fame this year.
 Blank ballots, sent and signed by nine writers wanting to emphasize the need for very exclusive selections, deny Jim Bunning entrance to Cooperstown as he receives less than the 75 percent needed for induction due to the votes which are counted, but do not name any players.